 Q: I’m an adult but have never had a need to use credit.
 I paid for my car in full and use cash, checks and debit to pay for everything.
 Someday I would like to buy a place and know I need to build up my credit score to do that.
 What are the best unsecured credit cards for people with no credit history such as myself?

-A: There are many Americans out there in the exact same situation as you.
-I would first like to say that you’re actually not in a bad position – having no credit history is like having a blank slate.
-That is far better than having a blemished record!
-Because you have an untarnished credit history, it usually is much faster to build up than someone that is trying to repair their credit.
+A: There are many Americans that find themselves in the exact same situation.
+I would first like to say that you’re actually not in that of a bad position – having no credit history is like having a blank slate.
+No credit history is dramatically better than having a blemished credit record!
+Since you have an untarnished credit history it usually is significantly easier to establish a positive pattern of credit behavior vs. someone that is attempting to repair their credit.

-So that brings us to the question, what is the best credit card for people with no credit history or a limited history?
-Here are my two favorite ones right now…
+So that brings us to the question, what is the best credit card for people with absolutely zero credit history or a somewhat limited history?
+Below are two recommended options…

 Remember your choices will be limited starting out.
-Regardless of which bank or card issuer you go with, here’s what you can typically expect:
+Regardless of which bank or card issuer you choose you can expect the following:

 Annual fee: Regardless of whether you get an unsecured or secured credit card, some financial institutions may charge you an annual fee.
-However after you’ve had the card for 9 to 12 months and used it responsibly, then you will have a little bit of a history established and you can try to apply for an unsecured card with no annual fee from a different issuer.
-So although you might be paying an annual fee, you don’t have to stick with that card forever.
+However, after you’ve managed your account responsibly for 9 to 12 months, then you will have the minimum amount of a history established for issuers to consier and you can try to apply for an unsecured card with no annual fee from a different bank.
+Although you might be paying an annual fee, you don’t have to stick with that card forever.
+As your credit score grows, more and more card options will open up to you.

-Low starting credit limit: Since you are just starting out, naturally it shouldn’t be surprising that your credit limit will be on the low side – perhaps something around $300 to $700 to start out with if you’re approved for an unsecured card.
-However if you go with a secured card (that means putting up a security deposit) you can likely get a limit that’s higher – usually a credit line that matches the amount of your security deposit.
+Low starting credit limit: Since you are just starting out, you shouldn’t be surprised that your credit limit will be modest starting out – perhaps something between $300 and $750 if you’re approved for an unsecured card.
+However if you go with a secured card (that means putting up a security deposit with the issuer) you can likely get a limit that’s higher – usually a credit line that matches the amount of your security deposit.

-Here’s a couple different ways you can get started:
+Below are a few different ways you can get started:

 Getting a card through your bank or credit union

 Do you have a longstanding relationship with a bank or credit union?
 For example, is there a bank that you’ve had a checking and/or savings account with for a while now?
-If so, this can be a great place to get your first credit card.
-It’s best to do this in person – walk in and meet with a banker there.
-Explain your situation and that you have no credit history and want your first credit card.
+If so, this can be a great place to get your first credit card since they already know you.
+It’s best to do this in person – walk in and meet with a personal banker there.
+Explain your situation and that you have no credit history and want to get your first credit card.

-When going this route, many times your chances for approval of a card (albeit a basic one) will be better, because you have a relationship with that bank.
-Another benefit is that local banks are likely to charge an exorbitant fee on their secured cards.
+When going this route, many times your chances for approval of a card (albeit a basic one) will be better, because you have an existing account relationship with that bank.
+Another benefit is that secured cards can involve higher fees, so it’s better to get an unsecured card if possible.

 Getting a card online geared towards those with no credit history